-The Scotia Bluffs traditional cliff site was occupied by a pair of falcons again this year, and at least one juvenile peregrine was confirmed fledged.
-The 2013 nest ledge appeared to be the same as used in 2011-2012 (Figure 4).
+The Scotia Bluffs traditional cliff site was occupied by a pair of falcons again this year, and two juvenile peregrines were confirmed fledged (Morata, pers. comm..).
+The 2014 nest ledge appeared to be the same as used in 2011-2013 (Figure 4).
 Based on observations, the ledge appears to be a broad, deep ledge created by erosion of the cliff face, as are many of the known and potential ledges at Scotia Bluffs.
-In 2013 a nesting pair and one fledgling was confirmed on the 17 May visit.
+In 2014 a nesting pair and two fledglings were confirmed on a 21 June visit.